-Since its introduction in 2009, The Voice has won numerous “product-of-the-year” awards and is in Peter Ledermann’s words probably the best High Output cartridge in production today.”
-Our design goal was to produce the lowest moving mass high output design possible using novel and advanced technology.
-Featuring a single crystal Ruby Cantilever and our Optimized Contour Line Contact Stylus, we developed specialized metallurgy for the low mass moving iron system.
+Since its introduction in 2009, The Voice has won numerous “product-of-the-year” awards and is in Peter Ledermann founder of Soundsmith words probably the best High Output cartridge in production today.”
+His design goal was to produce the lowest moving mass high output design possible using novel and advanced technology.
+Featuring a single crystal Ruby Cantilever and his Optimized Contour Line Contact Stylus, he developed specialized metallurgy for the low mass moving iron system.
 A cartridge that disappears.
 After all, if it sounds like a “record” it’s wrong.
-The cartridge should bring your directly to the performance; not stand between you and the music.
+The cartridge should bring you directly to the performance; not stand between you and the music.

 Stylus: Contact Line Nude, 0.100mm SQ selected for low noise

 Radius of curvature: OCL (Optimized Contour Contact Line)